Caribbean Story Part 2: The Navel String

 However, "Don't get your hopes up," seemed to fit the rhythm of the barking dog from the yard next door.

 More Where Those Came From

 The sound of the crickets surfaced again like a surround sound.
 Miranda slipped away from the mood of uncertainty in the past to the joy of contentment in the present.
 There were more memories where those came from.
-The following day she would walk a quarter mile to where her navel string was buried and let it pull.
+The following day, and on many other future days, she would walk a quarter mile to where her navel string was buried and recall other stories she had been told.

 © 2018 Dora Weithers